gouniverse/bcsv/README.md

 # BCSV

-Marsgaller / Unmarshaller for the BCSV format
+Marshaller / Unmarshaller for the BCSV format

 ## Installation